 of this company?Claim this Profile

-Curves is a circuit gym and weight loss facility designed specifically for real women.
+Curves is a circuit gym and weight loss club/facility designed specifically for real women.
 The phrase "real women" denotes that Curves is for women of all shapes and sizes.
+Your results are not dependent on what the scale says, they are dependent on how good you feel physically.
 Founded by Gary and Diane Heavin, the first Curves location was opened in 1992 and grew to become one of the largest fitness gym chains in the world.
 The gym is an advocate for women's health, helping women around the globe lead healthier lives.
 The fitness franchise is also famous for a 30-minute circuit training that works every major muscle group.
 Curves offers a unique exercise experience for women of all shapes, sizes, and ages to lose weight while seeking a “judgment-free” zone to exercise in.
 Curves has developed a culture of acceptance and teaching through their fitness classes, supportive staff, and comfortable environment.
-Curves is committed to providing women with the tools that will empower them to live more fulfilling lives.
+Curves is committed to providing women with the tools that will empower them to live more fulfilling lives and maintain their health at a higher standard.
 In 2014, Curves partnered with fitness guru Jillian Michaels to create a fitness program called Curves Workouts.
 All of Curves’ clubs are independently owned and operated by people in the local community.

 Curves' exercise equipment is in prime condition.
 We did not find any reviews regarding the cleanliness of the company's exercise equipment but overall member's experience with the machines have been overwhelmingly positive.